ZcashFoundation/zebra/book/src/dev/rfcs/0011-async-rust-in-zebra.md

 ## Futures-Aware Types
 [futures-aware-types]: #futures-aware-types

-Use futures-aware types, rather than types which will block the current thread.
+Prefer futures-aware types in complex locking or waiting code, rather than types which will block the current thread.

 For example:
 - Use `futures::lock::Mutex` rather than `std::sync::Mutex`